 In a Hurry?
 These are the Best Prebuilt Gaming PCs Under $1500

-After carefully testing and selecting PCs from the plethora of options available, the following is a quick look at the PCs under $1500 that are going to be featured in this article.
+After carefully testing and selecting PCs from the plethora of options available, the following is a quick look at the PCs under $1500 that are going to be featured in this post.

 Our methodology for testing not only involves determining the performance and features of the PC but also evaluating the gaming experience it can offer to a particular individual.